 Both serve “traditional British pub food” – I had a plate of mini meat and fish pies – and a range of Harry Potter-inspired drinks and beers.
 The prices actually aren't terrible, and it's a fun atmospheric thing to do.

 My tip?
 Go for lunch instead of dinner and the lines won't be as long.

 6. Drink butterbeer

 Speaking of those HP-inspired drinks, you HAVE to try butterbeer.
 There are three different ways to try it – hot (offered seasonally), cold, and frozen – so pick one and have at it.
 (For the record, the warm butterbeer was my favorite.)
 The drink is incredibly sweet, though, so be warned that you may not be able to finish it.

 If you want to try something that's not quite so sweet, order a Green Fishy Ale from The Hopping Pot in Diagon Alley.
-It's a take on bubble tea – it's a green, cinnamon-y drink with blueberry bobas that pop in your mouth.
+It's a take on bubble tea: a green, cinnamon-y drink with blueberry bobas that pop in your mouth.
 It doesn't LOOK particularly appetizing, but I loved it!